-As they learned not to weaponize their anger, it became possible for them to be angry while continuing to be loving.
+As they learned not to weaponize their anger, it became possible for them to be angry without forgetting that they love each other.

-It became possible for them to vehemently, even passionately disagree while maintaining the high regard and respect they actually had for each other.
+It became possible for them to vehemently, even passionately disagree and still maintain the respect and high regard they actually had for each other.